 - Analyze Romeo and Juliet.

-- Issues of race and prejudice as the themes in the current novel.
+- Issues of race and prejudice as the theme in a current novel.

 - The Painted Veil.